oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 A path can end with
 - the name of a property or
-non-entity-valued instance annotation of the identified structured instance,
+non-entity-valued instance annotation of the identified instance of a structured type,
 - the qualified name of a bound action,
 - the qualified name of a bound function to include all matching overloads, or